Cedric the Entertainer: Personal life

 Cedric is married to Lorna Wells.
 They have two children, Croix (born 2000) and Lucky Rose (born 2003).
 He also has a daughter, Tiara (born 1989), from a previous relationship.
 He continues his involvement with his high school by awarding a scholarship each year to a graduating senior through the Cedric the Entertainer Charitable Foundation, whose motto is "Reaching Out...Giving Back".
-In May 2015, he was awarded an honorary doctorate in fine arts and humanities by Lincoln University of Missouri (his parents' alma mater).
+In May 2015, he was awarded an honorary doctorate in fine arts and humanities by Lincoln University of Missouri, which was his parents' alma mater.
+In May 2025, he was awarded another honorary doctorate in fine arts by Southeast Missouri State University, his alma mater.
 In 2018, St. Louis honored him by renaming the street in front of the Kappa Alpha Psi Alumni House to Cedric The Entertainer Way.